L-Mirannda/MinitAutoSplitter/README.md

 Automatic Splits whenever a item is picked up and after throw the broken sword down the toilet for the last split.
 Two more splits avaiable in the settings.
 (Activated by default.)

+Currently optimize for actual Any % run, it works in others routes and categories but may present problems.